Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 The difference in your rates is typically less the younger you are – even as a smoker, you tend to be healthier at a younger age, and chances are you haven’t smoked as long at that point.
 But the gap increases substantially the older you get.
 Across the board, rates for smokers can be two to three times higher than rates for non-smokers.

 Unfortunately, it’s pretty easy to get classified as a smoker in the eyes of an insurance company.
-Most insurers will consider you a smoker even If you’ve smoked just one cigarette in the last 12 months.
+Even if you've quit smoking and haven't smoked for some time, most insurers will consider you a smoker even if you’ve smoked just one cigarette in the last 12 months.

 And it’s not just cigarette smoking that will make you a smoker for insurance purposes.
 Using tobacco in any form, including chewing tobacco, vaping, and smoking cigars, is considered “smoking” by insurers.